Metos history milestones

 In 1983, Metos stopped making sauna heaters and concentrated solely on professional kitchen equipment and related services.

 In the 1980’s, Metos expanded its operations to cruise ship kitchens and delivered large cruiser projects.
+Also Norwegian sales unit was launched in the 80's.

 The recession of the early 1990’s also weighed heavily on Metos.
 Markets collapsed simultaneously in Finland and the primary exporting countries, and the company had no option but to downsize.